xiaohaomao/timgroup_disease_diagnosis/README.md

 ### Step 2

-Second, place the releated patient data in this folder "**core/data/**".
+Second, put the releated patient data in this folder "**core/data/**".